Doist/bitmapist4/README.md

 ## Unique events

-Sometimes data of the event makes little or no sense and you are more interested if that specific event happened at least once in a lifetime for a user.
+Sometimes the date of the event makes little or no sense and you are more interested if that specific event happened at least once in a lifetime for a user.

 There is a `UniqueEvents` model for this purpose.
 The model creates only one